Empty Arms Speaking & Professional Development

 A presentation about compassionate caregiving can contains some or all of the following:

-- Brief history of perinatal loss along with the statistics: in order to understand the frequency of miscarriage, stillbirth, and early infant death in the US today and how the experience of loss has changed over time
+Brief history of perinatal loss: Including an overview of statistics.
+Audiences are better able to understand the frequency of miscarriage, stillbirth, and early infant death in the US today and how the experience of loss has changed over time.

-- Grief: A basic understanding, knowing that all the work we do at the time of loss aims to create a framework within which the family will grieve
+Grief: A brief overview.
+All the work we do at the time of loss aims to create a framework within which the family will grieve.
+We recognize the relationship between patient and provider holds great influence over how the bereaved may work with their grief.

-- The loss: creating a schema and developing norms.
-This includes a discussion of your role in the decision-making process, helping families make sense of what’s happened, and understanding how others behave in similar circumstances through connection, empathy, and the sharing of story.
+The loss: creating a schema and developing norms.
+This includes a discussion of the provider's role in the decision-making process, and helping families make sense of what’s happened.
+We will explore how others behave in similar circumstances through connection, empathy, and the sharing of stories.

-- Presenting choices and making memories: How do we develop trust, ask questions, and present options in a myriad of ways?
+Presenting choices and making memories: How do we develop trust, ask questions, and present options in a myriad of ways?
 How do we talk about birth plans, funerals, autopsies, photography, hand/foot casting, collect mementos, provide follow up, and more?
+Navigating these questions in a respectful and attentive manner with those bereaved is an important skill.
+Patience and compassion will hold great impact.

-- The subsequent pregnancy: following a family through loss to the next step that often follows.
+The subsequent pregnancy: Following a family through loss, and supporting the subsequent pregnancy that often follows.

 As a bereaved parent and experienced facilitator of Empty Arms, Carol weaves her own experience and that of many others she has worked with (with permission) to create an intimate, personal presentation with adequate time for participants to share their stories, emotions, and concerns.
 Knowing the impact that educating providers can have on the experience of families experiencing loss, professional trainings are one of Carol’s favorite things to do.